open-learning/git4ol/README.md

 ## Assignments

+Assignment submissions are managed using git pull-requests.
 The "challenge" part of an assignment is a git commit containing stimulus and potential artifacts needed to validate an assignment (like unit tests).
+The "response" part of an assignment is a pull request containing all the changes to be reviewed.

 Assignments are located using refs of the format `refs/lesson-name@version/assignment/n` where
   - `lesson-name` is the name of the lesson